 Your rewards are automatically sent to your savings tab within one to two business days and can be spent however you want.

 KOHO allows you to earn saving interests on your entire KOHO account balance.
-This interest ranges from 0.5% to 1.5% depending on if you have KOHO Easy, KOHO Essential, or KOHO Premium.
+This interest ranges from 0.50% to 2.00% depending on if you have KOHO Easy, KOHO Essential, or KOHO Extra.

 Another big benefit of using the KOHO app is that it gives you a bird’s eye view of your spending habits and amounts.
 See in real-time and actual numbers how much you’re spending on your weekly Timmies run!
 KOHO breaks up your spending into categories, so you can clearly chart where your money is going.
 You can even see how your spending compares to other KOHO members.
 That’s a good way to shame you into more responsible spending habits(because you can’t run from the truth!).